About the ICB Journal

-So far 11 issues of the journal have been released and we are now ready to release the twelfth issue, Vol. 6, No. 2, in September, 2019.
-We are also currently accepting abstracts for the March 2020 issue, with a special focus on Deinstitutionalisation: Policies, Strategies, Practices and Implications for South Asia.
-Make sure to book your subscription to ICEB in order to engage with knowledge sharing with regards to alternative care of OHC children in the South Asia region!
+So far 18 issues of the journal have been released and we are now ready to release the nineteenth issue, Vol. 10 No. 1, in March, 2023.
+Since, the year 2020, this journal is being published in partnership with SAGE Publications (Los Angeles, London, New Delhi, Singapore, Washington DC and Melbourne).
+We are also currently accepting abstracts for the March and September 2023 issues, with focus on Child Trafficking and way forward in alternative care respectively.
+Make sure to book your subscription to ICB in order to engage with knowledge sharing with regards to alternative care of out of home care children in the South Asia region!

 To create a rich platform for sharing discourses related to laws, practices, and evidence-based research, regarding Alternative Care for Out-of-Home-Care (OHC), family strenthening and at-risk children and young persons in South Asia, and serve the purpose of developing dialogues and debates amongst practitioners, academics, researchers, policy makers, advocates, activists, and volunteers working for Child and Youth Care (CYC).
 The journal aims to improve standards of care and mental health practices that enhance the delivery of services in alternative care settings in the South Asian region.